adrian-sw-dev/Customer-Accounts-Aggregation/README.md

 Java 11 version is used.
 You can change that by modify <java.version> tag in the pom.xml file.

 The application uses an embedded database (Apache Derby) to store information.
-There are 3 tables in database:  customers, accounts and transactions.
+There are 3 tables in the database:  customers, accounts and transactions.

 In this project we have an API that contains 4 endpoints.
 Postman is a recommended tool for running these endpoints.